uLoyd/PitchDeterminer/customModules/audioModules/README.md

 - Fixed bug with repeatedly changing input device while the mic is enabled resulting in problems with audioContext
 - ~~Untangled logic, so it's a bit more simple and less convoluted now imo~~ I was so wrong
 - Added A-, B-, C- and D-weighting classes
-- Changed audio volume measurment using weighting classes
+- Changed audio volume measurement using weighting classes
 - Added methods returning nyquist frequency and band range of current audioHandler setup
 - Added possibility to change output device